Quasilyte/STAP/syntax.md

     <td>@describe</td>
     <td>( s1 -- )</td>
     <td>
-      lookup for word in dictionary by givec string and print the result
+      lookup for word in dictionary by given string and print the result
     </td>
   </tr>